Committees and Work Groups

 The NC Medicaid Drug Utilization Review (DUR) program for outpatient drugs ensures Medicaid recipients receive appropriate, medically necessary prescriptions that are unlikely to result in adverse medical events.

-NC DUR Board meetings are held quarterly and are open to the public.
+NC DUR Board meetings are held quarterly in the following location.
+They are open to the public.

 Health and Human Services, Medical Assistance

 Join the MFP Roundtable, receive MFP updates and meeting notices.
 If you are interested in supporting MFP, complete and submit the Volunteer Form or call for information

 Phone: 919-855-4265 or 855-761-9030

 The Personal Care Services (PCS) Stakeholder Group provides citizens interested in the development and implementation of Personal Care Services with the opportunity to collaborate and share recommendations.
 The N.C.
 Department of Health and Human Services meets monthly with community stakeholders to share project status, gather input and identify next steps.